-- protect, and strive for the improvement of health and safety of our people at all times. - > set HSE performance objectives, measure results, assess and continually improve processes, through the use of an effective management system. - communicate openly with stakeholders and ensure an understanding of our HSE policies, standards, programs, and performance, as well as rewarding outstanding HSE performance. - improve our performance on issues relevant to our stakeholders that are of global concern, on which we can have an impact, and share with them our knowledge of successful HSE programs and initiatives. - provide required procedures, effective control of work, and lifesaving rules. - empower our employees and contractors to intervene and stop any unsafe work with full
+- protect, and strive for the improvement of health and safety of our people at all times. - set HSE performance objectives, measure results, assess and continually improve processes, through the use of an effective management system. - communicate openly with stakeholders and ensure an understanding of our HSE policies, standards, programs, and performance, as well as rewarding outstanding HSE performance. - improve our performance on issues relevant to our stakeholders that are of global concern, on which we can have an impact, and share with them our knowledge of successful HSE programs and initiatives. - provide required procedures, effective control of work, and lifesaving rules. - empower our employees and contractors to intervene and stop any unsafe work with full

-- support from our management. - meet specified customer requirements and ensure continuous customer satisfaction. - plan for, respond to, and recover from any emergency, crisis, and/or business disruption. - ensure personal protective equipment compliance during activities where it is required. - ensure that all employees are competent to carry out their duties and provide all information. instructions, supervision and necessary training required to carry out work safely. - recognise and reward safe behaviour and performance.
+- support from our management.

+meet specified customer requirements and

+- ensure continuous customer satisfaction.

+plan for, respond to, and recover from any

+emergency, crisis, and/ or business disruption.

+ensure personal protective equipment

+- compliance during activities where it is required.

+- ensure that all employees are competent to carry out their duties and provide all information, instructions, supervision and necessary training required to carry out work safely.

+- recognise and reward safe behaviour and performance.

-HAZARD IDENTIFICATION, RISK ASSESSMENT AND INCIDENT INVESTIGATION part of our commitments to working safely, in addition to baseline identifications carried out hazard and documented in our operational procedures, our workers are empowered to proactively identify potential hazards and use Stop Work Authority.
+HAZARD IDENTIFICATION, RISK ASSESSMENT AND INCIDENT INVESTIGATION

+As part of our commitment to working safely, in addition to the baseline hazard identifications conducted and documented in our operational procedures, our workers are empowered to proactively identify potential hazards and exercise Stop Work Authority.
-Hazards identified are reviewed on a Daily basis through TRIC cards (Tool Box Talk Risk Identification Cards) done prior each job and incorporated into the risk assessments and Job Safety Analyses ('JSA')

-that are performed for operations we undertake and are reviewed monthly.
-Hazards and safety information are communicated through JSAs, toolbox talks, safety alerts, and safety campaigns.
+Hazards identified are reviewed daily using TRIC cards (Tool Box Talk Risk Identification Cards), which are completed prior to each job and incorporated into risk assessments and Job Safety Analyses (JSA).
+These analyses are performed for our operations and undergo monthly reviews.
+Additionally, hazards and safety information are communicated through JSAs, toolbox talks, safety alerts, and safety campaigns.

-Any incidents are managed according to our incident management procedure and investigated using ICAM or 5 Whys methodology, including participation from any third parties, depending on the severity of the incident, to ensure that any incidents are learned from to prevent recurrence.
-Lessons learned are shared throughout our company.

-Health hazards related to our activities are identified via Health Risk Assessment and Drilling Hazard Effect Assessment, with medical assessments carried out pre-employment and then every two years, to ensure our personnel are fit to work and not experiencing any negative health impacts relating to their work.
+All incidents are managed following our incident management procedure and investigated using methodologies such as ICAM or the 5 Whys.
+Depending on the severity of the incident, third-party participation may also be included to ensure thorough analysis.
+This approach allows us to learn valuable lessons from incidents and implement measures to prevent recurrence.
+Lessons learned are systematically shared across the company to foster continuous improvement in safety practices.
+Health hazards associated with our activities are identified through comprehensive Health Risk Assessments and Drilling Hazard Effect Assessments.
+To ensure the well-being and fitness of our personnel, medical assessments are conducted prior to employment and subsequently every two years.
+This process helps to confirm that employees are fit for their roles and not experiencing any adverse health impacts related to their work.